darrenldl/ProVerif-ATP/README.md

 - `narrator/`

-  - This is part of the original work developed for this project (excluding `node_modules` subdirectory).
+  - This is part of the original work developed for this project (excluding `node_modules/` subdirectory).
 Narrator provides the interface for viewing the knowledge graph and attack traces.
-The files (excluding `node_modules` subdirectory) are published under the MIT license.
+The files (excluding `node_modules/` subdirectory) are published under the MIT license.

-  - The subdirectory `node_modules` contains downloaded copies of Javascript libraries.
+  - The subdirectory `node_modules/` contains downloaded copies of Javascript libraries.
 They are included in the repository for easier building and usage of the framework only.
 They are not part of our work, they are not modified by us, and are distrbuted under their respective original licenses.

 - `proverif2.00/`